University of the Highlands and Islands

 Given its unique collegiate structure with thirteen academic partners, it would be inappropriate for the University of the Highlands and Islands to appear in the main league table.
 The university does appear in the relevant subject tables.

-- Typical standard entry requirements are three Highers at grade C, or two A Levels at grade C.
+- Typical standard entry requirements are 3 Highers at grade C, or 2 A levels at grade C.

-- Further details of entry requirements at can be found on the University of the Highlands and Islands website.
+- Students can get advice on jobs from the University of the Highlands and Islands Careers Centre.

 Level of study